 I didn’t even know where to start.

-Not to be deterred, my Husband went about starting the canvas off with a few splashes of colour.
+Undeterred, my Husband started the canvas off with a few splashes of colour.

-Then a few nights later I walked over to it again, and picked up a brush…but this time ‘something’ happened…’something’ began to flow….and then it flowed…and it flowed….and it flowed….What joy!!!
+A few nights later I walked over again, and picked up a brush…but this time ‘something’ happened…’something’ began to flow….and then it flowed…and it flowed….and it flowed….What was THIS???

 Since that night I can’t even begin to tell you how it has injected a truly magical dimension into my life, one I could never have imagined.
 Right from that moment, my life changed.
 Here was something that actually paralleled my passion for singing…and never in my wildest dreams did I think that a possibility.

-Born in Edinburgh (just a little while ago) I grew up and spent most of my life in the small fishing community of Macduff, on the rugged North East coast of Scotland.
-Married at 17, a lovely Son and two beautiful Daughters followed by the time I was 21 (from which I now have three adorable Grandchildren).
+Born in Edinburgh I grew up and spent most of my life in the small fishing community of Macduff, on the rugged North East coast of Scotland.
+Married at 17, a lovely Son and two beautiful Daughters followed by the time I was 21 (Now have two adorable Grandsons and two gorgeous Granddaughters).
 Gaining a Batchelor of Arts degree in Professional Development in the field of Education (BAPD), for 18 years I taught Beauty Therapy as a Further Education Lecturer.
-Following on from that period of my life, I happily enjoyed a few years travelling the World, and am now a full time artist having immersed myself fully in my new calling.
+Following on from that period of my life, I enjoyed several years seeing the World, and am now a full time artist having completely immersed myself in my new calling.

-At the moment I divide my time between Aberdeenshire in Scotland and Portocolom, Mallorca…and absolutely adore the visual stimulation that surrounds me.
+From my studio in rural Aberdeenshire and it’s nearby coastline, I absolutely adore the visual stimulation that surrounds me.
 The colours of the sea and sky.
 The beauty and tragedy of nature.
 Energy in its endless forms.
 The synergy of the elements.
 Hope, life, movement, truth.
-So far I think I have unravelled only the first threads of what I see as an exciting Aladdin’s cave full of colour, ideas, technique, and possibility!
-And already the very positive response I have received from buyers and professional artists has overwhelmed me.
+The inspiration and possibilities are endless, and already the positive responses I have received from buyers and galleries has overwhelmed me.

-Working mainly with acrylic on canvas, my work is created using an unusual mix of loose free expression, often combined with controlled intricate detail.
-In most pieces texture features hugely, with sgraffito and impasto techniques amongst others.
-Gold mica flakes, black lava granules and anything else I feel moved to use.
-For example, the fish eye in ‘Synergy’ is taken from what forms in the lid of the paint tube.
+Working mainly in acrylic on canvas, my work is created using an unusual mix of loose free expression, often combined with controlled intricate detail.
+Texture features hugely in my work, with sgraffito and impasto techniques amongst others.
 I rarely use a brush…my favourite tool is a backscratcher!

 My inspiration?
-Well I could say the wonder and beauty of the two very diverse Countries I spend most of my time, and that would be true.
+Well I could say the wonder and beauty of the the World we live in and that would be true.

 However aside from that, I am often moved to convey a message of social conscience, reflecting an issue that we as the present caretakers of this amazing planet are concerned for.
 Or indeed it may be a thought provoking celebration of life itself.
-I don’t always know where the creative process will take me, and sometimes a painting is created to simply loose oneself in, and just enjoy.
+I don’t always know where the creative process will take me, and sometimes a painting is created simply to enjoy.

 And truthfully my inspiration can be anything as simple as a solitary word, a feeling, a story, a snowdrop, a rock, a colour, a belief, a scene, a cloud, a metal, an insect, a myth, a shape, anything.
-In fact as a commissioned artist, I welcome anything thrown at me (not literally)…and then what follows is the explosive and exciting process of its interpretation and creation!
+In fact as a commissioned artist, I welcome any challenge thrown at me… and then what follows is the explosive and exciting process of its interpretation and creation!

 And finally a word of appreciation for my beautiful Mum, who is also my biggest fan.
-She and I of course share the regret that my Dad is not here to see how art has become such a part of my life.
-His well worn paint spattered easel takes pride of place in my studio, and there are SO many things I want to ask him.
+She and I of course share the regret that my Dad is not here to see how art has become such a wonderful part of my life.
+His well used paint spattered easel is now mine and takes pride of place in my studio, and there are SO many things I want to ask him.

-But sometimes, in fact often, I actually feel him sitting beside me offering words of advice and encouragement.
+But sometimes, in fact quite often, I feel him sitting beside me offering words of advice and encouragement.